Ramadan in Different Cultures Around the World

 United States:

 Muslims across America use Ramadan as an opportunity to build community cohesion while coming together during this period.
-The Islamic centers together with mosques provide both discounted meals and evening prayer services for members of all backgrounds.
-During sunset Muslim Americans combine traditional national foods from their heritage with food items popular in their new country to celebrate breaking their fast.
-During the month Muslims extend numerous invitations to observe Iftar with their non-Muslim neighbors along with their friends.
+The Islamic centers, together with mosques, provide both discounted meals and evening prayer services for members of all backgrounds.
+During sunset, Muslim Americans combine traditional national foods from their heritage with food items popular in their new country to celebrate breaking their fast.
+Muslims invite their non-Muslim neighbors and friends to join them for Iftar on a regular basis throughout the month.

 Conventional Ramadan Festivals